ootzf/ExpenseTracker/README.md

 # Prerequisite

-Xcode 12.5.1
+- Xcode 12.5.1
-CocoaPods on your machine
+- CocoaPods installed on your machine
-Device with minimum iOS 12.3(or use Simulator)
+- Device with minimum iOS 12.3(or use Simulator)

 # Instructions